 The returns of index funds may match the returns of actively-managed funds in the short run.
 However, the actively-managed fund tends to perform better in the long term.
 Investing in these funds is suitable for long-term investors who have an investment horizon of at least 7 years.
 These funds do carry market and volatility risks and hence suits only those willing to take some risk.

 Since index funds map an index, they are less prone to equity-related volatility and risks.
 Investing in index funds is an excellent option if you wish to generate high returns amid a rallying market.
 However, you will have to switch to actively-managed funds during a market slump.
 Index funds tend to lose their value during a market downturn.
 Hence, it is advised to have a mix of actively-managed funds and index funds in your portfolio.

-Unlike actively-managed funds, Index funds track the performance of the underlying benchmark passively.
+Unlike actively-managed funds, index funds track the performance of the underlying benchmark passively.
 These funds do not aim to beat the benchmark but just to replicate the performance of the index.
 However, the returns generated may not be at par with that of the index due to tracking errors.
 There can be deviations from actual index returns.

 Hence, it is advised to shortlist funds with minimum tracking error before investing in an index fund.
 The lower the errors, the better the performance of the fund.

 If two index funds are tracking the Nifty, both will generate similar returns.
 The only difference will be the expense ratio.
-The fund which has a lower expense ratio will generate comparatively higher returns on investment.
+The fund, which has a lower expense ratio will generate comparatively higher returns on investment.

 Index funds, generally, suits individuals with a long-term investment horizon.
 Usually, the fund experiences many fluctuations during the short-run, which averages out in the long-run, say, more than seven years to generate returns in the range of 10%-12%.
 Those who choose index funds must be patient enough to stick around for at least that long.
 Only then can the fund perform at its full potential.